 - B. Admission: The timeline between the date of receipt of referral and admission into the program shall not exceed thirty (30) days.
 Programs shall develop admission criteria covering age and gender appropriateness, the primary reasons for which juveniles are considered for admission and any applicable admission restrictions.
 DPS JCPC-funded programs shall: - 1.
 Enter client tracking admission data in NCALLIES within seven (7) days of the admission decision; - 2.
-Respond to referring agency regarding their admission decision within 15 business days of the referral REFERENCE: 14B NCAC 11C.0403; and - 3.
-Complete a participation agreement prior to juveniles receiving program services that includes, the specific needs of the juvenile.
+Respond to referring agency regarding their admission decision within 15 business days of the referral; and

+- 3. Complete a participation agreement prior to juveniles receiving program services that includes, the specific needs of the juvenile.
 All elements of the participation agreement must be dictated by the specific needs of the juvenile.

-This agreement shall include, but is not limited to:
+This agreement shall include, but is not limited to: - a.

-- a.
 Name of the sponsoring agency and program name; - b.
 Program guidelines, requirements, and projected completion dates of the program; - c.
-Signed consent of parent(s)/legal guardian(s), juvenile and program staff for participation in the program; - d.
+Signed consent of parent(s)/legal guardian(s), juvenile and program staff for participation in the program;

+- d.
 Specific requirements of the parent(s)/legal guardian(s) and each family member, (if applicable); and - e.
 Results of any non-compliance with program guidelines. - C. Individual Plan of Care: For teen court models, the resulting documentation of sanctions imposed by the teen court serves as the individual plan of care.
-For other programming options for this program type, the participation agreement serves as the individual plan of care. - D. Terminations: Programs shall develop termination procedures, including a written termination form and policies governing documentation of a juvenile's termination from the program.
-All programs shall: - 1.
-Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - 2.
-Completed a written termination form within ten (10) business days for all juveniles terminated from the program and submit a copy to the parent(s)/legal guardian(s), court services, if applicable, placed in the juvenile's file; and other referring entities as appropriate.
-The termination form shall include at a minimum: - a.
+For other programming options for this program type, the participation agreement serves as the individual plan of care. - D. Terminations: Programs shall develop termination procedures, including a written termination form, and policies governing documentation of a juvenile's termination from the program. - 1.
+The termination form shall include: - a.
 Name of the sponsoring agency and program name; - b.
 Juvenile's name; - c.
 Activities, results and recommendations; - d.
 Last date of program contact; - e.
 Reason for termination which supports the reasons reported in NCALLIES; - f.
 Names of persons and agencies receiving notice of a juvenile's termination; and - g.
-Name of program staff person completing the documentation. - Prior to a juvenile being terminated for any reason other than Successful or Satisfactory Completion, the program shall review the case status with the referring agency prior to a final termination decision.
+Name of program staff person completing the documentation. - 2.
+At termination all programs shall: - a.
+Enter client tracking termination data in NCALLIES within seven (7) days of the termination decision; - b.
+Complete a written termination within ten (10) business days for all juveniles terminated from the program and submit a copy to: - i.
+The parent(s)/legal guardian(s), - ii.
+Court Services, if applicable; - iii.
+The juvenile's file; and - iv.
+Other referring entities as appropriate. - 3.
+Prior to a juvenile being terminated for any reason other than Successful or Satisfactory Completion, the program shall review the case status with the referring agency prior to a final termination decision.

-The program shall refer the juvenile for on-going support and aftercare to an appropriate community resource as needs are identified.
+A. The program shall refer the juvenile for on-going support and aftercare to an appropriate community resource as needs are identified.
 At a minimum, the program, juvenile, parent(s)/legal guardian(s), juvenile's Court Counselor, and/or other referring entity must be involved in the development and implementation of this plan prior to the termination of the juvenile.